ggwzrd/manic-swords/README.md

 ## About

-This project was made as exercise to learn React.js and improve our skills with Javascript.
+Manic Swords is an exercise project to learn React.js and improve our skills with Javascript.
 We used [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

+The game involves two players and swords falling from the sky maniacally.
+Avoid the swords to survive.
+Last man standing wins the game.
+Please turn on your sound!

 WORK IN PROGRESS

-## Main Challenges
+## Main challenges

-1. Dynamic drawing in HTML5 Canvas updated each animation frame.
+1. Dynamic drawing in HTML5 Canvas: updating each animation frame.
-2. Move player in synchronous in both user screen via POST server request and Socket IO.
+2. Moving players synchronously in both user screens via POST server request and Socket IO.
 3. Constantly think about performances and how to improve it.
 4. Full-stack JS application with NodeJS as Backend.
 5. Authorization using Feathers.
 6. Managing the data flow with React-redux.

-## Getting Started
+## Getting started locally

 Getting up and running is as easy as 1, 2, 3.